 If your primary requirement is to perform low-impact exercises, you can always choose between recumbent or upright bikes.

-Both these models offer comfort, are safe to use, and also similar in many ways but differ in some other means.
+Both these models offer comfort, are safe to use, and are also similar in many ways but differ in some other means.

 My verdict is in favor of recumbent bikes if you suffer from bad knees as the bike’s ergonomic design makes you exercise in a laid-back position, enhancing comfort levels.
 We even have a study showing that the anterior cruciate ligament (ACL) experiences less stress when you ride a recumbent bike.

 An upright bike is just like your normal outdoor bike with similar seating positions and pedal placements.

 Whereas, recumbent bikes come with more comfortable and broader seats which are semi-reclined with back support.

 This makes them safer and easier to exercise, especially for those suffering from knee pain/back-related problems too.

 Hence, we are going to look at some of the top bikes in the recumbent category to help you finalize a good exercise bike for your home gym.

 Before that, we need to take a look at the integral features that make a piece of equipment worthy of purchase.